will-rowe/groot/README.md

 Since version 0.4, `GROOT` will also output the variation graphs which had reads align.
 These graphs are in [GFA format](https://github.com/GFA-spec/GFA-spec), allowing you to visualise graph alignments using [Bandage](https://github.com/rrwick/Bandage) and determine which variants of a given ARG type are dominant in your metagenomes.
 Read the [documentation](http://groot-documentation.readthedocs.io/en/latest/?badge=latest) for more info.

-**Note**: Due to extremely high memory use, the containment search option has been disabled for now (v0.8.5 onwards).
-I'm hoping to fix this asap and re-introduce the feature.
-For now, I recommend using a length-filtered read set with `GROOT`.
+Since version 1.0.0, `GROOT` has had a partial re-write (merging features and changes from my [baby groot](https://github.com/will-rowe/baby-groot) project).
+It now uses the excellent [LSH Ensemble library](https://github.com/ekzhu/lshensemble) as the LSH index, enabling containment search for read seeding.
+I've also improved my dev know-how and `GROOT` is now more efficient.
+However, these changes have meant that I've needed to change some of the CLI, so please read the docs.

 ## Installation